galkahana/hummus-services/src/public/mds/job-ticket-text.md

 the labels (e.g. 'arial') denotes the value for `name`.

+## Unicode, Ligature and OTF special effects  support

+You can place any unicode text, if the font that you are using has unicode mapping.
+Most fonts do.
+Ligatures at this point are not supported.
+Right to left writing and Bidirectional text is supported, though position-aware glyph changing (like in Arabic) is not supported.

 ## Defining color

 The `options` object allows also the definition of the text color through two properties: